Client: New Energy for the World GmbH

 A Preliminary Ecological Appraisal recommended the need for a detailed bat assessment (informed by bat activity surveys) to be undertaken.
 This was presented to the LPA and Natural England and, along with scheme design modifications and creation of enhanced bat foraging areas, allowed them to screen out potential significant impacts on the SAC.
 Discussions with the LPA’s landscape officer led to the planting of new hedgerows and trees which served to mitigate any significant landscape and visual impacts.
 Evidence provided by The Landmark Practice was used to prove that implied impacts on the AONB were unfounded.

 Both landscape and ecological measures were detailed and secured through the production of a Landscape & Ecological Management Plan for the site.
-This was produced collaboratively by Landmark’s ecologists and landscape architects to provide maximum benefit to the site’s biodiversity whilst effectively screening the site from outside views.
+This was produced collaboratively by The Landmark Practice’s ecologists and landscape architects to provide maximum benefit to the site’s biodiversity whilst effectively screening the site from outside views.
 Landmark has been retained to undertake ongoing ecological monitoring during the operation of the site.

 Despite the site being located in a sensitive landscape with potentially significant environmental constraints, the development was successfully granted planning permission.
-Landmark’s professional team was able to inform effective scheme design changes, whilst designing bespoke ecological enhancements that should, in coming years, increase the value of the site to local wildlife.
+The Landmark Practice’s professional team was able to inform effective scheme design changes, whilst designing bespoke ecological enhancements that should, in coming years, increase the value of the site to local wildlife.